 Get to Know a State Park

 Our family’s favorite state park is Starved Rock State Park near Ottawa Illinois.
-It’s less than a two-hour road trip from Chicago but it feels like a world away from the bustle of the city.
+It’s less than a two-hour road trip from our home in Chicago but it feels like a world away from the bustle of the city.

 TravelingMom Tip: Check your state’s rules for fishing licenses before baiting the hook.
 Some states require kids as young as 10 to have a license.